-In addition to IGC, Ocean Dial manages three open-ended funds, the largest of which, Gateway to India, had AUM of US\$229m as at 31 October 2018.
+In addition to IGC, Ocean Dial manages three open-ended funds, the largest of which, Gateway to India, had assets under management of US\$229m as at 31 October 2018.
 The seven-strong investment team is split between London and Mumbai.
 Each of the analysts is assigned responsibility for a number of industry sectors.
-The manager is responsible for monitoring portfolio risk and all dealing is done from London.
+The manager is responsible for monitoring portfolio risk and all dealing is done from Ocean Dial's London office.